 The draft designations for standards.
 New standards are called “Standard for Trial Use” (STU) during the 24-month use and comment period after which they may be brought to ballot as “Normative”.
 The older designation “Draft Standards for Trial Use” (DSTU) continues to appear on previously published specifications, so for a time we will see both DSTU and STU standards.
 The intent and status is identical between the two.

 A language for querying a FHIR-based information model, similar to XPath for XML.
 Fluentpath works against the FHIR model and is agnostic to the physical representation/format of the FHIR data (i.e., does not care if FHIR data is in XML or JSON).
 Fluentpath has been incorporated into CQL for querying and navigation.

 The international structure of HL7.
 HL7 is based in the US with affiliates in over 30 countries.
 There is no US affiliate; HL7 International works on behalf of US requirements.
 For information on affiliates, please see the Affiliates Contacts on HL7’s International Council page.

 Health Quality Measure Format (HQMF)

 A standards-based representation of quality measures as electronic documents.
 HQMF and the Quality Data Model (QDM) are fundamental to the CMS and Office of the National Coordinator for Health Information Technology (ONC) programs for quality monitoring.
+The most recent version of HQMF is Release 1, normative.
 (HQMF Product Brief)